rails/sprockets/guides/how_sprockets_works.md

 config.assets.precompile = [LOOSE_APP_ASSETS, /(?:\/|\\|\A)application\.(.css|js)$/]
 ```

- As you can see, this code is not easy to understand, so in Sprockets four, we have a new syntax for that.
+ As you can see, this code is not easy to understand, so in Sprockets four (version 4), we have a new syntax for that.

 ```js
 // app/assets/config/manifest.js